Oratorian/script-archive/PowerShell/shutdown-daemon-for-wol/README.md

 ### Prompts for Missing Values

 If the `secretKey` is not provided via the `.env` file or as a command-line parameter, the script will prompt you to enter it interactively.
+If the `wolip` is not provided via the `.env` file or as a command-line parameter, the script will prompt you to enter it interactively.

 ## How to Configure